The course fee you will be charged and the support available is determined by your fee status, which will be Home or

-If you are from outside the EU, you will be classed either as an ‘Overseas’ or 'Islands' student and you should be aware that you will not be eligible for a tuition fee loan from the UK government.
+If you are from outside the UK/Republic of Ireland, you will be classed either as an ‘Overseas’ or 'Islands' student and you should be aware that you will not be eligible for a tuition fee loan from the UK government.
 If you are an Overseas student, you will be charged a significantly higher level of course fee, which will vary according to your programme of study (see the courses listing for full details).

 |Annual course fees payable by student for 2024/25

 * Clinical medicine fees will be significantly higher for Overseas students, please visit the dedicated Fees and Funding section within the Medicine course page for full details.

 Additional information for medical students

-If you are a Home (UK) or EU student on the six-year medicine course, you will have different course fee arrangements in years five and six.
+If you are a Home (UK) or Republic of Ireland (ROI) student on the six-year medicine course, you will have different course fee arrangements in years five and six.
 Course fees for UK students in these years of study will be covered by the NHS.
-Course fee support arrangements for EU students in years five and six are not yet known.
-Visit the Funding for UK/EU Medical Students page for more information.
+Course fee support arrangements for ROI students in years five and six are not yet known.
+Visit the Funding for UK/ROI Medical Students page for more information.
 Medical students with Overseas fee status should note that the course fees for the clinical years of their course will be considerably higher.

 How do I determine my fee status?